 When he had a break in the action, Shannon went upstairs to the Cardinals’ clubhouse at Wrigley, found Musial on the table and explained the situation.
 Musial signed a ball and gave it to Shannon, who returned to the field.

-“I threw the baseball up to the guy,” said Shannon,” and, from then on, it was, ‘Hey, Shannon, way to go, baby.’
+“I threw the baseball up to the guy,” Shannon said,” and, from then on, it was, ‘Hey, Shannon, way to go, baby.’

 “Stan was a great man,” Shannon said.
 “We sorely miss him.”